loge5/node-sql-dao/README.md

 ### update

 * will insert referenced objects with undefined primary key
-* will update referenced objects with defined primray key
+* will update referenced objects with defined primary key
 * will delete "hasMany" referenced objects (when removed from array)
 * will delete "ManyMany" **relations** (when removed from array)
 * will not delete missing referenced objects on "hasOne" or "belongsTo"